oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 type: conversion
 github: https://github.com/oktadev/okta-spring-boot-react-crud-example
 changelog:
 - 2022-09-16: Updated to Spring Boot 2.7.3, React 18.0.2, and added a section for Auth0.
 You can find the changes to this article in [okta-blog#1271](https://github.com/oktadev/okta-blog/pull/1271).
-Example app changes can be viewed in [the `auth0` branch](https://github.com/oktadev/okta-spring-boot-react-crud-example/compare/auth0).
+What's required to switch to Auth0 can be viewed in [the `auth0` branch](https://github.com/oktadev/okta-spring-boot-react-crud-example/compare/auth0).
 ---

 React was designed to make it painless to create interactive UIs.
 Its state management is efficient and only updates components when your data changes.
 Component logic is written in JavaScript, meaning you can keep state out of the DOM and create encapsulated components.